eolementhe/guide/guide.md

 ![workflow-baton-add-preset-1](images/workflow-baton-add-preset-1.png)

-Clicking again on `Add a test plan` and load your test plan.
+A  pop-up appear, clicking again on `Add a test plan` and load your test plan.

 ![workflow-baton-add-preset-2](images/workflow-baton-add-preset-2.png)